markui/slate/source/index.html.md

 ## Authentication

 PDFSwitch expects the API key to be included in all API requests to the server via [HTTP Bearer Auth Scheme](https://tools.ietf.org/html/rfc6750).
-Provide your API key in the `Authorization` header with the `Bearer` authentication scheme.
+Provide your API key in the `Authorization` header with the `Bearer` authentication scheme, with a single space in between the `Bearer` and `YOUR_API_KEY`.

 `Authorization: Bearer YOUR_PDFSWITCH_API_KEY`